def1ant1/RusticUI/docs/README.md

 ## Rustic theming resources

 Looking for the Rust-specific theming workflow (Rustic palettes, overrides via `#[derive(Theme)]`, and global baseline styles)?
-Start with [`crates/rustic-ui-system/README.md`](../crates/rustic-ui-system/README.md#theming-and-global-styles) while the crates transition to their RusticUI names.
-That guide documents the automation steps such as `cargo xtask generate-theme` and explains how the design tokens integrate with the continuous delivery workflows.
+Start with [`crates/rustic-ui-system/README.md`](../crates/rustic-ui-system/README.md#theming-and-global-styles) now that the `rustic-ui-*` crates are published.
+That guide documents the automation steps such as `cargo xtask generate-theme`, the `compat-mui` feature flag used during migrations, and the `scripts/migrate-crate-prefix.sh` helper that rewrites imports at scale before the compatibility layer is removed.